leaeffertz/PLUS_softwaredev_cloudsort/Project_Proposal.md

 Learn about the Python API, because you mostly worked with Java Script before.

 ### Miracle Chinwe Owhorji
-Learn more about Cloud coverage and image pre-processing.
+Learn more about GEE-Python API and image pre-processing.

 ### Damilola Oluwaseun Alfred
 Learn more about Python packages and functions and practically applying them.